In general terms, the taxable period in Mexico is the calendar year.

 Thereafter, taxpayers meeting certain size criteria or belonging to a group that, as a whole, meets these criteria must submit a tax-compliance informative return along with the preceding calendar year annual CIT return (i.e. 31 March of the following year).

-In lieu of submitting the tax-compliance informative return, business taxpayers meeting certain size criteria may either elect or be obliged to file a tax-compliance audit report on an annual basis with the Mexican Audit Administration.
+In lieu of submitting the tax-compliance informative return, business taxpayers meeting certain size criteria may either elect or be required to file a tax-compliance audit report on an annual basis with the Mexican Audit Administration.
 This audit report covers all federal taxes other than customs duties and consists of audited financial statements and detailed schedules, together with a report by the auditor stating that no irregularities were observed in respect of the taxpayer's compliance with its federal tax liabilities.
 This report must be filled electronically, and the auditor must be an independent certified public accountant (CPA) registered with the Mexican Audit Administration.
 The amount of detailed information required to be filed, and the auditor's responsibility in connection therewith, is significant.

 Employees’ profit-sharing payments are generally due by 31 May of the year following that in which the corresponding profit was obtained.